ashistiwari2/Google-Speech-To-Text-API-Streamlit-Python/README.md

 [Sergiu Craioveanu](https://github.com/the-sergiu)
 [Paraschiva Mihai](https://github.com/ParaschivaMihai)
 ## Description
-Intuitive Streamlit App written in Python which converts a wavefile into text through Google Speech-to-Text API text generation capabilities.
+Intuitive Streamlit App written in Python which converts a wavefile into text by leveraging Google Speech-to-Text API capabilities.
 Requires a credentials JSON file obtained using the steps described [here](https://www.hellocodeclub.com/python-speech-recognition-create-program-with-google-api/).

 Languages available: English, Romanian.

 ## Setup
 1. Clone Repo (duh)
-2. Use a Google Account to obtain the credentials json, as per the link above.
+2. Use a Google Account to obtain the credentials JSON, as per the link above.
-3. (Optional) Create a credentials folder.
+3. (Optional) Create a credentials folder within the repo.

-To connect to the Google Speech-To-Text API, we require an OS environment variable which specifies the path for the configured credentials (a .json file).
+To connect to the Google Speech-To-Text API, we require an OS environment variable which specifies the path for the configured credentials (a .JSON file).

 **Linux**:
 ```
 export GOOGLE_APPLICATION_CREDENTIALS="/home/serj/Desktop/Google-Speech-To-Text-API-Python-App/credentials/key-file.json"
 ```

-4. Also, requirements should be installed using:
+4. Run the following command to install requirements:
 ```
 pip install -r requirements.txt
 ```
-Python version used: Python 3.7
+We used Python 3.7 for this project.

 ## Running the app

-To run the app, navigate to the **src/** folder within the repo, and simply run (after successfully completing the above steps):
+To run the app, navigate to the **src/** folder within the repo, and simply run:

 ```
 streamlit run interface.py